hardlystrictlyjerry/hardlystrictlyjerry.github.io/jam-hss.md

 Set One: Philip and Friends

-* Larry, Philip, Michael, Doug
+* Larry, Philip, Michael, Doug, and/or others.
 * Midnight Moonlight, Bertha, Everyday People, Don't Let Go, Sugaree, and/or others.

 Set Two: Hardly Strictly Jeremy

-* Michael, Larry, Jeremy, Kevin
+* Michael, Larry, Jeremy, Kevin, and/or others.
 * Tangled Up in Blue, Terrapin, Friend of the Devil, Eyes, Althea, and/or others.

 Set Three: Old Speedway Boogie

-* Larry, Jeremy, Boogie, Kevin, Doug
+* Larry, Jeremy, Boogie, Kevin, Doug, and/or others.
 * Think of What You've Done, Panama Red, Positively 4th Street, Scarlet Begonias, I Scare Myself, and/or others.

 Set Four: The Stallinators

-* (Anyone and everyone)
+* Anyone and everyone.
 * Jack Straw, Mississippi Half Step, Cassidy, Let's Impeach the President, Bird Song, The Weight, Uncle John's Band, Waste, and/or others.